 What you’ll learn from this report:

-China’s market for game consoles is often overlooked, because the revenue is much lower than for the key segments of PC Online Gaming and Mobile Gaming.
-Sony, Microsoft, domestic competitors, and others are active in China and sales have surpassed 3/4 of a billion dollars.
-Despite the barriers to entry, success is profitable.
+China’s market for game consoles is often overlooked, because the revenue is much lower than for PC and mobile games.
+Sony, Microsoft, domestic competitors, and others are active in China and despite the barriers to entry, success is profitable.

-- Qualitative and quantitative analysis on gamer demand, behavior, and usage for console and TV-based games
+- Qualitative and quantitative analysis on gamer demand, behavior, usage, and spending for console and TV-based games

 - Growth drivers and inhibitors